rulecom/notifier/README.md

 ## Usage

-To send notification you need to create notification objects that specify to which channel/channels you want to send the notification.
+To send notification you need to create notification objects.
+These objects are responsible for telling the Notifier via which channels the notification message should be sent through and how each correspnding channel message should contain.

 ```php